esplito/coding-notes/testingjavascript/configure-jest-for-testing-js-applications.md

 export * from '@testing-librasry/react'
 export {render}
 ```
-I have used this approach for giving developers the possibilities to  set their own Redux Store in their tests.
+I have previously used this approach to give developers the possibility to set some initial values of the redux store in their tests.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2ODA3MzgzMywyMDYxOTczNTIsLTEzNj
+eyJoaXN0b3J5IjpbLTEzNzI0OTg3NDIsMjA2MTk3MzUyLC0xMz
-g3ODM5NTQsNzQ5NjI2NzMzLC03MDI2MTgxNCw2MjYyMjEsMTQx
+Y4NzgzOTU0LDc0OTYyNjczMywtNzAyNjE4MTQsNjI2MjIxLDE0
-NzM5OTU5NCwtNjU3MzkzODU1LDEwMDk2NDUyODcsNjE3NjEwMT
+MTczOTk1OTQsLTY1NzM5Mzg1NSwxMDA5NjQ1Mjg3LDYxNzYxMD
-csMjAwOTY1MzQ4NF19
+E3LDIwMDk2NTM0ODRdfQ==
 -->